EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 ## Conversation Simulation

 We aim to create an assistant capable of sustaining a dialogue with a user.
-To evaluate its performance, we will need the ability to simulate conversations between the user and the assistant, analyse these interactions to gauge the assistant's effectiveness, and crucially, ensure that the booking function (one of the tools available to the assistant) is triggered with the correct parameters.
+To evaluate its performance, we need the ability to simulate conversations between the user and the assistant, analyse these interactions to gauge the assistant's effectiveness, and crucially, ensure that the booking function (one of the tools available to the assistant) is triggered with the correct parameters.
 It is also vital to test the assistant across diverse user-profiles and types of requests.

-Therefore we will need the following components:
+To acomplish this, we will use the following components:

 - `HotelReservationsAssistant`: This is the assistant we want to test.
 It should be capable of booking hotel rooms and interacting with users in a conversational manner.
 - `TestUser`: A Large Language Model (LLM) system capable of engaging in dialogue with the assistant, with the intention of reserving a hotel room for specific dates.
-This will allow us to evaluate the assistant against various user backgrounds and needs.
+This allow us to evaluate the assistant against various user backgrounds and needs.
-- `ConversationRunner`: An entity that orchestrates the dialogue between the user and the assistant, generating responses from both parties.
-It will also include a termination condition to conclude the interaction based on specific dialogue content.
+- `ConversationRunner`: An entity that orchestrates the dialogue between the user and the assistant.
 - `ConversationAnalyser`: An LLM system for analysing conversational dynamics.
-We will employ a straightforward scoring framework paired with criteria to assess the assistant's performance.
+Hwre we employ a straightforward scoring framework paired with criteria to assess the assistant's performance.

 The following diagram illustrates the interaction between these components:

 ![User Agent Conversation](images/conversation_runner.png)

 ### Choosing a model

+Out of these components, the `HotelReservationsAssistant`, `TestUser`, and `ConversationAnalyser` will be powered by Large Language Models (LLMs).
+One of the first decisions we need to make is which model to use for each of these components.

 We analysed several models to determine the most suitable for our scenario, regarding cost and performance.